 Benefits of Working with Medicare Supplement Brokers

-In reality, Medicare is full of jargon, similar-sounding plans, deadlines and hidden costs.
+Medicare is full of jargon, similar-sounding plans, deadlines, and hidden costs.
 If you’ve never dealt with it before, you have a steep learning curve ahead of you.

-- A Medicare broker can quickly and efficiently search dozens of plans from different insurers, saving you time.
-Many enrollees do not realize that although Medigap plans are standardized, different insurance companies charge different premiums for the same policy.
-A broker can find the best rates more easily than you could find them on your own.
+A Medicare broker can quickly and efficiently search dozens of plans from different insurers, saving you time.
+Many enrollees don’t realize that although Medigap plans are standardized, different insurance companies charge different premiums for the same policy.
+A broker can find the best rates more easily.

-- Medigap insurance brokers can help you avoid feeling confused or overwhelmed by too many choices.
-They can help you decide which level of coverage is best for you, based on your needs and your budget.
+Medigap insurance brokers can help you decide which level of coverage is best for you, based on your needs and your budget.

 Medicare Supplement Brokers & Medicare Advantage brokers must be licensed in the state where they sell policies, and they must complete additional training related to Medicare.
 But a license doesn’t ensure that the broker has experience and will put your interests first.